Kac-Moody symmetric spaces: Flats and geodesics in Kac--Moody symmetric spaces

 \section{Flats and geodesics in Kac--Moody symmetric spaces}

-Throughout this section $G$ denotes a simply connected centered split real Kac--Moody group satisfying the assumptions of Convention \ref{ConventionRealKM} on page \pageref{ConventionRealKM}, the group $\overline{G}$ denotes its semisimple adjoint quotient, and ${\rm Ad}(G)$ its adjoint quotient.
-Moreover, $\Delta = \Delta^-\sqcup \Delta^+$ denotes the common twin building associated to the canonical $BN$ pairs of these groups.
+Throughout this section $G$ denotes a simply connected centred split real Kac--Moody group of irreducible symmetrizable type, the group $\ol{G}$ denotes its semisimple adjoint quotient, and $\Ad(G)$ its adjoint quotient.
+Moreover, $\Delta = \Delta^-\sqcup \Delta^+$ denotes the twin building associated to the RGD systems of these groups.

-The purpose of this section is to investigate the flats of the Kac--Moody symmetric spaces $G/K$ and $\overline{G}/\overline{K}$.
+The purpose of this section is to investigate the flats of the Kac--Moody symmetric spaces $G/K$ and $\ol{G}/\ol{K}$.